Fraunhofer-AISEC/cmc/doc/setup-vm.md

 Describes the setup with a QEMU Ubuntu VM with attached software TPM.

 As described in [Setup](./setup.md#prerequisites), each command can be prepended with `cmc-docker` for running in docker, or `cmc-docker` can simply be omitted.
-However, as e.g. old QEMU versions lead to different reference values, the attestation on systems other than ubuntu 24.04 might fail if docker is not used.

 ## VM Setup